ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Worked on Library project

 **Thoughts:** Feeling very happy with my progress.
 Funcionality of the project so far is perfect, the code is clean with plenty of functions (but not too many).
 I managed to use JSON to store localstorage.
 Now I only need to add better CSS

+### Day 41: July 29, 2021

+**Today's Progress**: Worked on Library project

+**Thoughts:** Mostly worked on CSS, which I'm so much more comfortble with now.
+Need to upgrade the CSS of the actual book cells next